 At what time of the year do you buy chickens?

-The season in which you buy your chickens determines the amount of care and attention you’ll give them.
+The season in which you buy your chickens can influence the level of care and attention they require.
 For instance, if you buy chickens during winter, you’d have to provide extra warmth, especially if they aren’t mature enough to self-heat.

 Also, you might have to deal with cases of frostbite, among others.
 If the chickens are to be mailed to you, most of them might likely not survive the trip because of the cold.
 As such, winter isn’t the best time to buy your chickens.